ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 If you aren't sure where to start with creating a data dictionary, DataLab has a [template][datalab_dd_template] you can use as a jumping off point.
+If you prefer step by step instructions, Kristin Briney's [Create a Data Dictionary exercise][create_dd] minght be for you.
 [Open Science Framework][osf_dd] has resources on what details to add to your data dictionary, and the [USGS][usgs_dd] provides many examples of data dictionaries and how they are used in different contexts.
 If you are working with multiple data sets, make sure to clarify which data dictionary to use with each data set.

 If your dataset looks less like a series of rows and columns, and more like a long list of files, consider creating a **data inventory** instead.
 A data